dzl-dm/i2b2-core/README.md

 Where \<MY DATA CHOICE\> should be replaced with one of the following:
 1. no_project
 1. demo_empty_project

+The option of full demo data is not available for the non-dockerized database.

 ### Ensure docker has access to postgres
 The i2b2 containers will try to use the host database, however by default they will likely be blocked.
 Here are the settings which should be changed for postgres (eg under /etc/postgresql/12/main/):